 The motherboard for gammers is very different from the regular motherboards.
 Gaming PCs are focused both on performance and looks.
 The gaming motherboards are laid with LEDs and have a cool and very appealing design.
 Motherboards are mostly designed for window cases.
 These features are related to look; they don’t have any effect on the performance.

-For the performance, motherboards are made in such a way that they can support powerful video cards with faster transfer rates.
-Like we defined above, the motherboard matters in the video card’s performance.
+For performance, motherboards are made in such a way that they can support powerful video cards with faster transfer rates.
+As we defined above, the motherboard matters in the video card’s performance.
 If the slot utilized to support the Video card is old, then its transfer rate will be slow, and the video card won’t perform its limit.
 Still, with the latest and fast slots, the performance can be increased.

 The gaming Pc also demands powerful processors to processes high-end gaming.
-The CPU performance can be increased by overclocking, and most of the gaming motherboard support overclocking.
+The CPU performance can be increased by overclocking, and most of the gaming motherboards support overclocking.
 The overclocking can push a CPU to its limit and beyond, and the gammers can avoid bottlenecks with the overclocking.

 The trend of online gaming is increasing, and for that gaming, Pc requires fast internet connectivity provided by the motherboard.
 The motherboard with faster internet connectivity will increase the computer’s performance, and the gamers won’t have to face any lagging.

 The gaming demands from the computer a lot, and when the computer is working at its full capacity, it creates a lot of heat.
 It is important while choosing the motherboard to support high-end cooling systems, and the heatsinks should be of great quality.
-The motherboard should be made so that the cooling should be possible, and the components don’t overlap each other.
+The motherboard should be made so that cooling should be possible, and the components don’t overlap each other.

 Therefore we can say that the motherboard affects gaming a lot.
 While building a gaming Pc, it is important to choose the motherboard wisely.
 The motherboard with the fast ports can increase performance and gaming experience.